 Every organization prohibits employees from using certain software.
-Desktop Central MSP helps prohibit, usage of certain software in accordance to your company policies.
+Desktop Central helps in the prohibiting the usage of certain software in accordance to your company policies.
 Detecting such prohibited software will help tackle compliance issues that might otherwise pop-up.
-Desktop Central MSP provides an option to add the list of software that are prohibited in the company.
+Desktop Central provides an option to add the list of software that are prohibited in the company.
 You can also configure and receive notification through email and take the necessary action.
 The auto-uninstall feature allows you to automatically remove the software within a specified time frame, once it is detected in the client machine.
 However, you can also exempt certain computers from the auto-uninstallation routine.

 You can simply add the list of software that is prohibited in the company to be detected during the regular scan cycles.
 Follow the steps given below to add a prohibited software to the list.

-Click the Configure Prohibited Software link from the left pane available under Application Control.
+Navigate to Prohibit Software from the Inventory tab.
 This will list the details of all the software that are already prohibited.

 After adding all the software, click Update.
 The software gets added to the prohibited list.

-To remove prohibited software, select the software and click Remove Prohibited Software.
-You can select the software that you wish to remove from the prohibited list and click Remove Prohibited Software to eliminate the selected software from the prohibited software list.
+To remove prohibited software, select the software that you wish to remove from the prohibited list and click Remove Prohibited Software to eliminate the selected software from the prohibited software list.

-Desktop Central MSP's Auto-Uninstall Policy helps you to automatically uninstall the detected prohibited software from the client machines.
+Desktop Central's Auto-Uninstall Policy helps you to automatically uninstall the detected prohibited software from the client machines.
 The uninstallation will happen during the subsequent refresh-cycle.
 Follow the steps given below to configure the Auto-Uninstall Policy:

 Specify the wait-windowSay if you want to remove the software three days after it has been detected, then mention 3 in the text box provided.